 Lasallian Service is a community service program and is an important part of life as a Year 9 student.

-Senior students at De La Salle have the opportunity to spread their wings further and participate in one of our many immersion programs.
-This includes volunteer work in a remote village in Papua New Guinea, exchanges to our sister school in the Philippines or conducting volunteer work as a ‘Coolie’ in India.
+Senior students at De La Salle have the opportunity to spread their wings further and participate in one of our many international programs.
+This includes volunteer work in a remote village in Papua New Guinea, exchanges to our sister school in the Philippines or conducting volunteer work as a ‘Yaluwo’ in Sri Lanka.

 St Vincent de Paul Group